rodrigorodrigues/microservices-design-patterns/README.md

 ### Installation Using Docker and Docker Compose

-You can run everything using docker-compose on `docker folder` just run the following commands:
+You can run everything using docker-compose on `docker folder` just run the following command:

 ```
-#At once need to build nodejs and react separately, whenever change is made should rebuild the image
-docker-compose build week-menu-api react-webapp

-#Then after start all services
 docker-compose up -d
 ```

-You can `start and build` NodeJS and React at the same time with the following command:
+PS: Whenever change is made it should rebuild the image using the following command:

 ```
 docker-compose up --build week-menu-api react-webapp
 ```